 - The Dip – I've read this book almost every year since it was released in 2007.
 I also loan my copy to any friends who find themselves in a slump and can't work out what to do about it.
 At 96 pages you can whip through this in a weekend and return to work the next week with a clearer mind.

-- The Phoenix Project – even if you're not into “Devops”, there's a lot to learn from this book.
-Problem solving, team work, empathy, incremental improvement, prioritization, and much more.
+- The Phoenix Project – even if you're not into “DevOps”, there's a lot to learn from this book.
+Problem solving, team work, empathy, incremental improvement, prioritisation, and much more.